Monoecious, dioecious & hermaphroditic plants: explanation and examples

 - Leeks (Allium porrum)

-Often the flowering window is not very long.
-For cross-pollination to be successful, the flowering times of the selected varieties must naturally overlap.
-Therefore, pollination tables are available for many plants in order to show which varieties are suitable pollinators.
+Hermaphroditic plants often do not flower for very long.
+In order for cross-pollination to be successful, the flowering times of the selected varieties must naturally overlap.
+Therefore, pollination tables are available for many plants to help you find out which varieties are suitable pollinators.

-Tip – Promote pollination: Whether plants are monoecious, dioecious or hermaphroditic, in the vast majority of cases, cross-pollination results in higher quality of fruit and often more yield.
-Because pollination is very often done by insects, both amateur gardeners and professional fruit and vegetable growers encourage pollination by attracting insects.
+Tip to promote pollination: whether plants are monoecious, dioecious or hermaphroditic, in the vast majority of cases, cross-pollination results in better quality fruit and often a higher yield.
+Because pollination is very often done by insects, both amateur gardeners and professional fruit and vegetable growers can encourage pollination by attracting insects.

 What are dioecious plants?

-Only about 5% of plants are dioecious – that is, with male and female flowers on different specimens.
+Only about 5% of plants are dioecious, which is where each specimen has either male or female flowers.
 This means that there are purely male and purely female plants.
-Dioecy has the advantage that self-pollination and inbreeding are completely avoided.
-An individual can only fertilise or be fertilised by another.
+Dioecy has the advantage that self-pollination and inbreeding are impossible.
+Dioecious plants necessarily require another plant to produce fruits, as one plant can only fertilise or be fertilised by another.
 This guarantees regular genetic mixing.
-In dioecious plant species, fruiting can only ever be observed in the females, but the males show abundant pollen production.
+In dioecious plant species, only the female plants can produce fruit, but the males show abundant pollen production.

 Examples of dioecious plants